Skip to main content

 How do Modules interact with the Module Runtime?

 When you deploy a module into Kodexa you include the module runtime that you want to use.
 Today, all Kodexa module runtimes have the same interface, but this may change in the future.
-There are two primary forms of interaction between the module runtime and the module.
-The first is inference, the second is training.
 How the module runtime calls your module is based on how you have declared your module in the module.yml file.

 Inference